 Sheer fabrics are so pretty but working with them is not always user friendly.
-Here are some tips for sewing with organza and other sheer fabrics.
+Here are some tips for sewing organza and sheer fabrics in general.

-I love sheer fabrics, especially organza which is super great to use in holiday projects or festive garments.
-But sewing it can be such a big pain and the thought of it might scare you off, especially if you are not as experienced in working with such fabrics.
+I love sheer fabrics, especially organza which is super great to use in holiday projects, sew beautiful, flowy curtains or to make festive garments like wedding or prom dresses.
+But sewing organza can be such a big pain!
+The thought of it might scare you off at first, especially if you are not as experienced in working with sheer fabrics.
 Use these tips for sewing with organza to conquer your fears and make beautiful projects for yourself or your home.

 There are also matte and shimmery types and some are embellished with design motifs making organza perfect to use in formal wear.
-No matter your choice, these simple tips for sewing with organza will get you through your project successfully!
+No matter your choice, these simple tricks for sewing organza will get you through your project successfully!

 Get FREE access to my entire resource library!

 Signup for updates on new articles, products & special offers and get access to my entire resource library!

 - flannel fabric

 - microtex needle

 - tape – optional